 In comparison to using conventional body-wave methods to achieve similar Vs. information (for example, S-wave refraction, reflection, down-hole, cross-hole surveys), the surface-wave method has several advantages:

 - Field data acquisition is very simple and tolerant because surface waves always take the strongest energy

 - The data processing procedure is relatively simple and easy even for the non-experienced.

 - A large area can be covered within a relatively short time period.

-- Because of all above reasons, it is highly cost effective and time efficient.
+- Because of all the above reasons, it is highly cost-effective and time-efficient.

 Utilization of surface waves for geotechnical engineering purposes has a history dating back to the early 1950s.
 Since the early 2000s a multichannel approach called the MASW (multichannel analysis of surface waves) method has been widely used.